zmillman/speakertext-ruby/README.md

 # Submit source for transcription
 source.transcribe!
 source.transcript_id # => "TnXuza158n"
-source.message # => "Transcription jobs created."

 # Fetch a transcript
-t = source.transcript                    # Returns the txt version of the transcript t = source.transcript(:format => 'html') # Returns the html version (for CaptionBox)
+t = source.transcript(:format => 'html') # Returns the html version (for CaptionBox)
+t = source.transcript(:fomrat => 'txt')  # Returns the txt version of the transcript

+# Check the status of a transcript
+t.in_progress? # Returns true if the transcription isn't finished t.completed?   # Returns true if the transcript is finished

+# Read a transcript
+t.content # => "There are many ways to skin a cat..."

 ```